-- Notices have been displayed around the site in prominent positions indicating that school fields are private property; - A police officer or any person authorised by the School Management Committee members can remove trespassers, provided there is reasonable cause to suspect that the person in question is committing or has committed an offence under the Section.
+- Notices have been displayed around the site in prominent positions indicating that the school and its associated lands are private property; - A police officer or any person authorised by the Head Teacher can remove trespassers, provided there is reasonable cause to suspect that the person in question is committing or has committed an offence under the Section.

 Wherever possible, the authorised person should take details of the offender's name and address; - To report a stray dog, contact the Dog Warden at the local District Council.
-Enforcement officers enforce the law relating to stray dogs and operate a service for the seizure of stray dogs; - A prominent notice indicates that the entrance to the school and beyond is private property to help keep unwanted persons (and dogs) off school premises; - Where instances of dog fouling occur, this will be removed with a shovel whilst wearing gloves (avoiding direct contact with the skin), double bagged and placed in the general refuse bin.
+Enforcement officers enforce the law relating to stray dogs and operate a service for the seizure of stray dogs; - In instances of dog fouling, a member of staff will remove the offending material.
+They are advised to avoid direct skin contact with the faeces and they must wear gloves.
+They will remove the faeces with a shovel and dispose of them by double-wrapping/bagging them and placing them in the general refuse.